- Radiant Floor Heating Home

 - Common Questions about Concrete Floors: Are they cold?
 Are they loud?
 Are they expensive?

-Radiant Floor Heat Design and Installation Tips
+Radiant Heat Installation Tips

 The design and layout of concrete floor radiant heat is often complex and typically should be done by a certified radiant heating professional, rather than the concrete contractor.
 A lot of planning and teamwork early in the process will help ensure a successful installation, says the Radiant Panel Association, in its 2008 Radiant Flooring Guide.
 The guide (available through the RPA website) offers the following tips and many other pointers to assist homeowners, architects and contractors.